AltheaFoundation/althea-L1-docs/docs/create-gentx.md

 # Submitting a GenTX for Mainnet Dress rehersal

 Welcome!
 This will be the final testnet before launch of Althea-L1.
-This is a dress rehersal meaning while the chain id isn't final *the addresses, keys, and balances are* obviously mistakes will be corrected since that's the point of a testnet.
-But you should secure your keys just like you would on mainnet.
+This is a dress rehearsal, meaning while the chain id isn't final _the addresses, keys, and balances are_.
+Obviously mistakes will be corrected since that's the point of a testnet. **You should secure your keys just like you would on mainnet**.

 ## Download Althea L1